TSPSEUDO#

 \[ Xdot = (Xpredicted - Xold)/dt = (Xold-Xold)/dt = 0 \]

 Therefore, the linear system solved by the first Newton iteration is equivalent to the one described above and in the papers.
 If the user chooses to perform multiple Newton iterations, the algorithm is no longer the one described in the referenced papers.
+By default, the SNESType is set to SNESKSPONLY to match the algorithm from the referenced papers.
+Setting the SNESType via -snes_type will override this default setting.

 References#